 The No-Fear Zone

-There are very few perfect segments, let alone a perfect show.
+There are few perfect segments, let alone a perfect show.
 Yet radio managers usually focus on correcting negative behavior rather than encouraging positive growth.
-It’s almost as if they feel that if they can simply neutralize bad habits, everything will work out.

 The fear of failure causes personalities to stop growing.
-They fall short of their potential because they simply stop trying.
-They don’t stop caring, but they lose the inner drive to succeed.
+They don’t stop caring, but they lose the inner drive to succeed because success requires risk.

-Yet failure is really a matter of perspective.
-And so is fear.
+But what is failure?
+It’s a matter of perspective.
+Just like fear.

-Contrary to popular belief, Thomas Edison didn’t invent the light bulb, but he perfected it.
-When Edison was conducting experiments to find the best solution, he was asked if he didn’t become discouraged with each failure.
-Edison replied:
+Thomas Edison didn’t invent the light bulb, but he perfected it.
+When conducting experiments to find the best solution, he was asked if he didn’t become discouraged as failed experiments mounted.

 Failure?
 That’s not a failure!
 I’ve eliminated another possibility that won’t work.
 Each time brings me closer to the solution.

-Michael Jordan is considered to be one of the greatest basketball players of all time.
-Yet, he was cut from his high school basketball team because his coach didn’t think he was good enough.
-He didn’t look at it as a failure, but a short-term setback that provided the motivation to excel.
+Michael Jordan is considered the greatest basketball players in history.
+Yet, he was cut from his high school basketball team.
+The coach didn’t think he was good enough.
+It wasn’t failure.
+It was a short-term setback he used as motivation.

-Or consider Warren Buffet, one of the world’s most successful investors and businessmen.
-Did you know that Buffet was rejected by Harvard?
+Consider billionaire investor Warren Buffet.
+Did you know he was rejected by Harvard?
 Yeah, and Richard Branson is a high school dropout.

-And how about Major league great Duke Snider was feared as a home run hitter.
-He also struck out more than just about anyone in the league.
-Yet he didn’t let those failures keep him from swinging for the fences.
-His philosophy:
+And how about Major league slugger Duke Snider?
+He was a feared home run hitter.
+He also led the league in strikeouts.
+But he kept swinging for the fences.

 Swing hard, just in case you hit it.